THE DOVER WAR MEMORIAL PROJECT

 Fox, J. H. E.

-John Henry Edward Fox, C/JX 149694, was a Leading Seaman on the HMS Cornwall, in the Royal Navy.
-He went missing, presumed killed, when he was 31, on 5th April 1942.
-He is commemorated on the Chatham Naval Memorial in the United Kingdom.
+John Henry Edward Fox, C/JX 149694, was a Leading Seaman on HMS Cornwall.
+He went missing, presumed killed, when he was 31, on 5 April 1942.
+He is commemorated on the Chatham Naval Memorial.
+Panel 52.1